sarthak026/Stock_Prediction/README.md

 # Stock_Prediction
  This LSTM-based Stock Price Prediction Model leverages deep learning to analyze historical stock data, capturing both short-term fluctuations and long-term trends.
+The model's strength lies in its ability to learn and adapt to various features, such as trading volume, technical indicators, and macroeconomic factors.
+Through an iterative training process, the LSTM network refines its parameters to minimize the difference between predicted and actual stock prices.
+This ensures a dynamic understanding of market behavior and enhances predictive accuracy over time.

+Upon training completion, the LSTM model serves as a powerful tool for generating future stock price predictions.
+By considering historical context and learned patterns, it empowers investors and traders with valuable insights to make informed decisions.
+However, it's crucial to acknowledge the unpredictable nature of the stock market and understand that while the model provides useful forecasts, absolute accuracy cannot be guaranteed.